gmartijn/Threatmodelselector/readme.md

 Released under the **Infinite Improbability License**. 🌌
 Do whatever you like — if it goes wrong, blame the Vogons. 👽📚
 If it goes *right*, please pretend it was very difficult.

+*P.S.
+If your auditor just became your Security Officer, don’t panic — it’s the same checklist, now with threat models and better jokes.* 😄